Home · Property Management · Renting Out a New Build

 Air conditioning

-Covered under your builder's six-year statutory warranty in WA, but ask your builder for any specific manufacturer warranties on roofing materials, waterproofing membranes, or treated timbers.
+Covered by WA's six-year statutory warranty.
+Ask your builder for any specific manufacturer warranties on roofing or waterproofing.

 A practical tip

-Create one folder, digital or physical, with everything in it: certificates, warranties, registration confirmations, manuals and serial numbers.
-When something fails three years in and your tenant calls at 9pm, you will not be hunting through emails trying to find the paperwork.
+Make one folder, digital or physical, with everything in it.
+Certificates, warranties, registration confirmations, manuals, serial numbers.
+When something fails three years in and your tenant calls at 9pm, you don't want to be hunting through old emails for the paperwork.

 04

-This catches many first-time new build landlords.
-Your home is built to construction code, but rental properties must meet additional safety and security standards under WA tenancy regulations.
-Below are the gaps we commonly see when assessing new builds for tenancy compliance.
-This is general guidance, not a complete compliance audit.
-Always confirm specific requirements with your property manager or by checking the current WA Consumer Protection guidance.
+Here are the gaps we commonly see when we assess new builds for tenancy compliance.
+This is general guidance, not a full audit.
+Confirm what applies to your specific property with your property manager, or check the current WA Consumer Protection guidance.

 Blind cords

-Builders often install blinds with cords that do not meet child safety regulations.
-These need to be either replaced or fitted with cord cleats before tenancy.
+Builders often install cords that don't meet child safety regulations.
+Replace or fit with cord cleats before tenancy.

 Garage shopper door